Peixer/Clipdoki/README.md

 Once you submit your idea, Clipdoki will mint an NFT that serves as proof of your intention.
 It’s like a digital certificate for your hackathon journey.

 3. Three Phases of Focused Development
-ClippyDoki helps you break the 36-hour hackathon into manageable phases.
+Clipdoki helps you break the 36-hour hackathon into manageable phases.
 Each phase is clearly defined, and you’ll receive alerts when it’s time to switch gears.
 Here's how the 36 hours break down:

 #### Phase 1: Ideation & Scope (20% - 7.2 Hours)
 This is the brainstorming session.
 Think of it like the sprint to get your ideas on paper.
 You’ll define your core features, your MVP (Minimum Viable Product), and align with your team on tasks.
 You have 7.2 hours for this phase.